nikgavalas/javascript/README.md

       'fast.';
     ```

-  - When programatically building up a string, use Array#join instead of string concatenation.
+  - **The prefered method is the "bad" method since it is more readable and clear as to what is happening.** This is an issue of readability vs performance.
+In areas where performance is critical, the "good" method should be used.
+Here is the performance reason which again, should only be used in a performance critical area of code: Use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).

     ```javascript
     var items,